stefangweichinger/ansible-rclone/README.md

 The location to install the rclone config file if you provide `rclone_configs`

-    rclone_configs
+    rclone_configs: ""

-This variable allows for predefined remote configs to be loaded. rclone_configs must be a YAML list with a name, and properties which can be any key, value.
-See the example below which configures a Google Drive remote:
+This variable allows for predefined remote configs to be loaded. `rclone_configs` must be a YAML list with a name variable and a properties variable which is another list of arbitrary key value pairs.
+See the example below which would configure a Google Drive remote:

 ```
 rclone_configs: